-October 12, 2024
+November 10, 2024

-Abstract: Securing land ownership can simultaneously boost land-attached investments and increase land rental supply to facilitate land access for the poor.
-However, Gong (2024) demonstrates that the investment effect will attenuate the concurrent rental-supply effect when non-security barriers to long-term land rental contracts are present.
-Importantly, the author argues that the attenuated rental-supply effect will lead to smaller welfare gains than expected for rural economies endowed with unequal land ownership distributions.
-This paper employs a multi-agent simulation approach to investigate the extent to which welfare gains may be downsized for a typical unequal rural economy.
-Numerical results show that relative to the ideal case of no non-security barriers to long-term land rental contracts, after land ownership is fully secured: (i) the operational land under rental may experience a substantially smaller expansion or even a shrinkage; (ii) the wage rate may increase by a significantly smaller percentage point accordingly; and (iii) both land-attached investments and agricultural output, however, may only witness a slightly smaller but still sizable increment.
-These findings indicate that non-security barriers to long-term land rental contracts may disproportionately diminish the welfare gain for the poor generated from securing land ownership.
+Abstract: Securing land ownership has been hypothesized to yield significant gains in both agricultural output and poverty reduction in Latin American rural areas, where land ownership distributions have been highly unequal.
+These win-win economic gains largely hinge on the premise that security improvement will simultaneously boost land-attached investments and increase land rental supply to facilitate land access for the rural poor.
+However, Gong (2024) demonstrates that the investment effect will attenuate the rental-supply effect when non-security barriers to long-term land rental contracts are present.
+This paper employs a multi-agent simulation approach to investigate the extent to which the associated economic gains may be downsized for a typical unequal rural economy.
+Numerical results show that relative to the ideal case of no non-security barriers to long-term land rental contracts, after land ownership is fully secured: (i) the operational land under rental may experience a substantially smaller expansion or even a shrinkage; (ii) the wage rate may increase by a significantly smaller percentage accordingly; and (iii) both land-attached investments and agricultural output, however, may only witness a slightly smaller but still sizable increment.
+These findings indicate that non-security barriers to long-term land rental contracts may disproportionately diminish the welfare benefits of securing land ownership for the rural poor.

-[†]I am an Assistant Professor at the University of Manitoba.
+&lt;sup>†I am an Assistant Professor at the University of Manitoba.
 E-mail: tengda.gong@umanitoba.ca.
 I am deeply grateful to my PhD advisors Michael Carter, Steve Boucher, Dalia Ghanem, and Bulat Gafarov at UC Davis for their thoughtful guidance and advice on this paper and throughout my degree.
 Many thanks to Ashish Sheony, Arman Rezaee, Diana Moreira, and other audiences at the Development Tea and Development Workshop of ARE, UC Davis for insightful discussions and helpful feedback.
-I also want to thank Meilin Ma, Melanie Khamis, and other participants at the 2022 AAEA, WEAI, and MEA annual conferences, Nicholas P. Magnan and other audiences at the UGA Development Workshop, and Tyler Ransom at the 2023 CES North American Conference for the valuable suggestions about future improvements on this work.
+I also want to thank Meilin Ma, Melanie Khamis, and other audiences at the UGA Development Workshop, and Tyler Ransom at the 2023 CES North American Conference for the valuable suggestions about future improvements on this work.